-Click the button to the right to view the Elizabeth Roberts Working Class Oral History Archive on its new website.
+Click the button below to view the Elizabeth Roberts Working Class Oral History Archive on its new website.

 Members of the public are welcome to consult the RHC resource archive, which covers several aspects of the region's cultural and social history.

 If you would like to access any of our archives below in person, please email us to arrange a time to visit and we would be delighted to accommodate.
 You can also call 01524 593770.
 Visits can be arranged on Tuesdays, Thursdays and Fridays 9:30am to 3:30pm.

 Chapel-le-Dale Heritage Archive

 Papers deposited in 2013 by Gerald Tyler, collected during research into the local history of Chapel-le-Dale and Ingleton.
 The archive contains research notes, photocopies of archival sources, a few original documents, and a full photographic record of the Chapel-le-Dale valley c.2002-3.
 Subjects include St Leonard’s Church; Chapel-le-Dale School; the Mission to Settle-Carlisle Railway workers; local families; Ribblehead Sheep Show.

 The Lune Valley Architectural Survey

 This photographic collection, now over thirty years old, records buildings of historic interest that have been radically altered or subsequently disappeared.